-4 Best Spiralizers, Tested by Food Network Kitchen
+4 Best Spiralizers of 2023, Tested by Food Network Kitchen

 We produced oodles of zoodles to find our favorite spiralizer!

 Whether you’re counting carbs, allergic to gluten or just really grooving on vegetables, spiralizers have emerged as the ultimate at-home answer for unlimited access to zucchini noodles.
 After all, they’re relatively compact and surprisingly inexpensive — especially considering how much you can spend on ready-to-eat veggie ribbons, at restaurants and grocery stores.
 The toughest part is navigating types: Do you want a no-frills hand-held, a high-powered electric spiralizer or a crank-operated countertop model, which grips and cuts your veggies vertically?
 Whatever you’re in the market for, we’ve got the best spiralizer for you.

 We updated this guide in April 2021 after one of our original picks, the ZLEW 10-Blade Spiralizer, was discontinued.
 The previous product has since been removed from the story and replaced with a new best overall pick.
 We still love many picks from our original test.
 Read on for our list of current favorites.

 How We Tested